 We always use anaesthetic and make sure you are completely at ease when having the implant placed.
 We place a temporary crown or bridge at the site to keep the area protected while the implant fuses and heals.
 It takes a few months for the implant to fully fuse to the jawbone.
 Once it has healed, we arrange to expose the top of the implant so we can take impressions of the area.

 Preparing for the restoration

 Whether you are having a crown or a bridge affixed to your implant, we will need to take scans so we can create perfect replacement teeth.
 These are then used by a dental lab where your new teeth will be made from tooth-like porcelain.
 Once they have been crafted and sent back to us, we arrange for the fitting.

 The fitting makes the treatment worth the wait when you can see yourself with a full smile again.
 We test the crowns or bridge before fitting in place to check the fit and make sure that you are happy with the end result.
 We then fix them in place to the implant abutment using a special dental adhesive.

 Just like with natural teeth, implants will last longer if you keep up with a regular and thorough cleaning routine.
 While the replacement teeth are resistant to bacteria, the supporting gum tissue and bone are not.
 Keeping your mouth clear of bacteria will make sure your implants last just as long as your natural teeth.

-Want to speak to us about having implants?
+Want to speak to us about having dental implants?

-We can arrange a video consultation with a dentist who can talk through the treatment and how we can help.
+We can arrange a video consultation with a dentist who can talk through dental implant treatment and how we can help.
 To book, just get in touch.